yanliu1111/nextjs-ts-my-markdown-blog/posts/01htmltages.md

 </body>
 ```

-## 5 details
+## 💚5 details

-Details tag is usually used with summary tag.
+`details` tag is usually used with summary tag.
 It is used to show and hide the content.
 It is used to show the content when the user clicks on the summary tag.
 The summary tag let you see specify the text when it is expanded.

 ```html
 <!-- details -->